Ann Dunwoody

 Sue Decker

-Sue Decker is the CEO and Founder of Raftr, a community as a service platform, and previously served as CFO and President at Yahoo!
+Sue Decker is the CEO and Founder of Raftr, a community-as-a-service platform, and previously served as CFO and President at Yahoo!
 She also currently serves as a member of the board of directors of Berkshire Hathaway, Costco Wholesale, SurveyMonkey, Vail Resorts, and Vox Media.
 Her former Board seats include Intel, Pixar, and the Stanford Institute for Economic Policy Research (SIEPR).
 She holds a BS in Computer Science from Tufts University and an MBA from Harvard Business School, and has been on the board since 2020.

 Toni Schneider

 Toni Schneider was the CEO of Automattic from 2006-2014, led internal teams from 2015-2019, and is a partner at True Ventures.
-He serves on several boards for technology startups, including Bandcamp, Bigscreen, Handshake, and Hatch in addition to Automattic.
+He serves on several boards for technology startups, including Bandcamp, Bigscreen, Handshake, and Hatch, in addition to Automattic.
 Toni started his career as a software engineer working on NASA virtual reality simulators and went on to become a startup founder, an executive at Yahoo!, and a CEO before joining True.
-He holds a BS in Computer Science from Stanford University, and has been on the board since 2006.
+He holds a BS in Computer Science from Stanford University and has been on the board since 2006.